Diego31-10/diego31-10/README.md

 ---

-### 👨‍💻 About Me
+## 👨‍💻 About Me
-IT student focused on AI, automation, and intelligent systems — building software that can think, adapt, and operate autonomously.
+- IT student focused on AI, automation, and intelligent systems — building software that can think, adapt, and operate autonomously.

-Currently preparing to pursue a degree in Computer Science, with a long-term goal of specializing in Artificial Intelligence and Machine Learning through advanced studies in France.
+- Currently preparing to pursue a degree in Computer Science, with a long-term goal of specializing in Artificial Intelligence and Machine Learning through advanced studies in France.

-Interested in developing systems that combine data, algorithms, and real-world context to create scalable and impactful solutions.
+- Interested in developing systems that combine data, algorithms, and real-world context to create scalable and impactful solutions.

-- 🤖 **AI-First mindset:** I design solutions where LLMs and automation do the heavy lifting — from intelligent agents to automated pipelines.
-- ⚙️ **Automation over repetition:** I build tools that eliminate manual work, streamline processes, and scale without friction.
-- 🧠 **Full-Stack foundation:** Solid backend logic, clean APIs, and mobile/web interfaces when the project demands it.

 <div align="center">
   <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=diego31-10&theme=tokyonight" alt="Profile Details" />